 - App Store Optimization (ASO): Hundreds of new apps are getting launched each day.
-While Google Play store had close to 2.2 million apps, Apple’s App store had close to 2 million apps on June 2016.
-In such sea of options how to make your app to be searched and ranked is bit of a challenge.
+While Google Play store had close to 2.2 million apps, Apple’s App store had close to 2 million apps in June 2016.
+In such a sea of options on how to make your app to be searched and ranked is a bit of a challenge.
 According to Forrester, 63% of apps are discovered through app store searches.
-Meeting the right requirements in ASO you ensure to find most relevant audience who are likely to install and use your app.
+Meeting the right requirements in ASO you ensure to find the most relevant audience who are likely to install and use your app.
 The prime factors of ASO are internal and controllable.
-They are App title, description and keywords (only for App store).
+They are App title, description, and keywords (only for App store).

 - Adding most relevant Keywords in App Title and Description is extremely important.
-In fact a report in MobileDevHQ says that choosing right keywords in the title for your app can boost the ranks by 10%.
+In fact, a report in MobileDevHQ says that choosing the right keywords in the title for your app can boost the ranks by 10%.
 Now to decide the right keywords know what best describes your app:

-- Description – In App store the description can be upto 4000 characters but users will only see the first 5 lines unless they click to read more.
-In Google Play there is one field for short description of 80 char and one for long description with 4000 char limit.
-Unlike App Store, Google Play uses keywords in App description as ranking factor.
+- Description – In-App store the description can be up to 4000 characters but users will only see the first 5 lines unless they click to read more.
+In Google Play there is one field for a short description of 80 char and one for long description with 4000 char limit.
+Unlike the App Store, Google Play uses keywords in App description as a ranking factor.

-- Choose high Quality App Screenshots, App Preview videos to give the users first glimpse of your App.
-It should clearly showcase the usability of App and compelling enough to install the App.
+- Choose high-Quality App Screenshots, App Preview videos to give the users the first glimpse of your App.
+It should clearly showcase the usability of the App and compelling enough to install the App.

 - Select App categories: using tools like App Annie and sensor tower find out the least competitive yet relevant categories.

 - Number of Downloads, ratings and reviews.
 These are extremely important but with lesser control.